Positive semi-definite embedding for dimensionality reduction and out-of-sample extensions: Acknowledgments

-{\bf Acknowledgements}\\ { M.F. acknowledges stimulating discussions with A. Themelis.
-The authors also thank the following organizations.
-EU: The research leading to these results has received funding from the European Research Council under the European Union's Seventh Framework Programme (FP7/2007-2013) / ERC AdG A-DATADRIVE-B (290923).
-This paper reflects only the authors' views, the Union is not liable for any use that may be made of the contained information.
-Research Council KUL: GOA/10/09 MaNet, CoE PFV/10/002 (OPTEC), BIL12/11T; PhD/Postdoc grants Flemish Government: FWO: projects: G.0377.12 (Structured systems), G.088114N (Tensor based data similarity); PhD/Postdoc grants IWT: projects: SBO POM (100031); PhD/Postdoc grants iMinds Medical Information Technologies SBO 2014 Belgian Federal Science Policy Office: IUAP P7/19 (DYSCO, Dynamical systems, control and optimization, 2012-2017).
-This paper presents research results of the Concerted Research Action (ARC) programme supported by the Federation Wallonia-Brussels (contract ARC 14/19-060 on Mining and Optimization of Big Data Models)}\\
+M.F. acknowledges stimulating discussions with A. Themelis and thanks the reviewers and associate editor for their suggestions.
+The authors thank the following organizations.
+EU: The research leading to these results has received funding from the European Research Council under the European Union’s Seventh Framework Programme (FP7/2007-2013) / ERC AdG A-DATADRIVE-B (290923) and ERC AdG E-DUALITY (787960).
+This paper reflects only the authors’ views, the Union is not liable for any use that may be made of the contained information.
+Research Council KUL: Optimization frameworks for deep kernel machines C14/18/068 Flemish Government: FWO: projects:GOA4917N (Deep Restricted Kernel Machines: Methods and Foundations), PhD/Postdoc grant ImpulsfondsAI: VR 2019 2203 DOC.0318/1QUATER KenniscentrumData en Maatschappij Ford KU Leuven Research AllianceProject KUL0076 (Stability analysis and performance improvement of deep reinforcement learning algorithms).